-Our stakeholders benefit from the transparency that the code requires.
+Our stakeholders benefit from the transparency that the Code requires.
 In our capacity as an institutional investor we also follow its recommendations.
-Click here for the differences between the Dutch corporate governance code and corporate governance at Delta Lloyd.
+Delta Lloyd NV complies with the best practice provisions of the Dutch Corporate Governance Code.

 Codes of conduct

 The financial sector has introduced various codes of conduct in recent years, like the Banking Code of the Dutch Banking Association, the Corporate Governance Code en de Governance Principles.
 The Code of Conduct for Insurers and the Code of Conduct for Processing Personal Data by Financial Institutions set out rules that the whole industry has to comply with.
 These play an important part in Delta Lloyd’s policy.
 We have also drawn up an internal Code of Conduct to safeguard the integrity of our business operations.